It Was All a Dream (Atlanta)

 "It Was All a Dream" is the series finale of the American comedy-drama television series Atlanta.
 It is the tenth episode of the fourth season and is the 41st overall episode of the series.
 The episode was written by series creator and main actor Donald Glover, and directed by executive producer Hiro Murai.
 It was first broadcast on FX in the United States on November 10, 2022.

 The series is set in Atlanta and follows Earnest "Earn" Marks, as he tries to redeem himself in the eyes of his ex-girlfriend Van, who is also the mother of his daughter Lottie; as well as his parents and his cousin Alfred, who raps under the stage name "Paper Boi"; and Darius, Alfred's eccentric right-hand man.
 After staying in Europe for a tour during the previous season, the season sees the characters back in Atlanta.
 In the series finale, Darius experiences hallucinations as a result of a sensory deprivation tank, making him question what is real.
-In the subplot, Earn, Alfred and Van visit a black-owned restaurant, which proves to be a disastrous experience.
+Meanwhile, Earn, Alfred and Van visit a Black-owned restaurant, which proves to be a disastrous experience.

 According to Nielsen Media Research, the episode was seen by an estimated 0.223 million household viewers and gained a 0.07 ratings share among adults aged 18–49.
-The finale received universal acclaim from critics, who viewed the episode as a fitting end to the series as a whole.
+The series finale received universal acclaim from critics, who viewed the episode as a fitting end to the series as a whole.
 Critics highlighted the acting, writing, directing, and ambiguity as strong points.

 Plot

-Darius (Lakeith Stanfield) is watching Judge Judy when he is questioned by Earn (Donald Glover) and Alfred (Brian Tyree Henry) about joining them for a restaurant.
-Darius intends to arrive, but he first wants to visit a clinic where he undergoes a sensory deprivation tank.
+Darius (Lakeith Stanfield) is watching Judge Judy when he is questioned by Earn (Donald Glover) and Alfred (Brian Tyree Henry) about joining them at a new restaurant.
+Darius intends to join, but he first wants to visit a clinic where he undergoes a sensory deprivation tank.

 Darius first arrives at a pharmacy for medication.
 While waiting, he exchanges a conversation with a customer (Cree Summer) about their perception of reality.
-Darius states that for him, in order to know what is real or not, he watches Judge Judy and if she is "thick", he knows he is in a simulation.
-After leaving the pharmacy, he runs into an old friend, London (Naté Jones) and joins her in her car.
+Darius states that for him, in order to know what is real or not, he watches Judge Judy and if she is "thick", he knows he is in a dream.
+After leaving the pharmacy, he runs into an old friend, London (Naté Jones), and joins her in her car.
 They are soon stopped by a police officer, who suspects that London was driving under the influence of alcohol.
-London manages to pass the sobriety test but suddenly grabs the officer's gun and drives away in her car, accidentally hitting a boy.
+London manages to pass the sobriety test but suddenly grabs the officer's gun and drives away in her car, accidentally hitting a girl on a bike.
 She then runs away and leaves the gun to a horrified Darius.
 Suddenly, Darius wakes up in his sensory deprivation tank, the incident just part of a dream.